Meet the 2022-23 Faculty

 Aside from performing and teaching, Calla also enjoys working in arts administration and organization.
 In college, Calla was a member of both Nu Delta Alpha and the National Honor Society for Dance Arts at KSU.
 She had the privilege of serving as a student leader in both organizations, being elected Historian for Nu Delta Alpha her junior year and President of the National Honor Society for Dance Arts her senior year.

-Calla is now entering her fifth season teaching for the Atlanta Ballet Centre for Dance Education as a ballet, tap, and creative movement instructor.
+Calla is now entering her sixth season teaching for the Atlanta Ballet Centre for Dance Education as a ballet, tap, and creative movement instructor.

 Born in Russia, NATALYA VYASHENKO began her professional performing career as a dancer with the Bolshoi Theatre of Opera and Ballet of Tashkent after graduating from the National Academy.
 Natalya was accepted into Tashkent University in 2002, where she earned a degree in Classical Ballet Choreography and Pedagogy.